ajreynol/rexec_cvc4/README.md

 for stable.
 * Two build configurations: `debug` and `prod` for production.

-On the remote machine, the user maintains the following directories:

-> remoteHome/cvc4-stb/
-remoteHome/cvc4-exp/

 On the local machine, the user maintains the following directories:

-> localHome/cvc4-stb/
+* localHome/cvc4-stb/
-localHome/cvc4-exp/
+* localHome/cvc4-exp/
-localHome/build/stb/prod/
+* localHome/build/stb/prod/
-localHome/build/stb/debug/
+* localHome/build/stb/debug/
-localHome/build/exp/prod/
+* localHome/build/exp/prod/
-localHome/build/exp/debug/
+* localHome/build/exp/debug/

-The first four contain working git clones of a (fork of) the cvc4 repo, which will be syncronized pairwise between local and remote(s).
+The first two contain working git clones of a (fork of) the cvc4 repo, which will be syncronized pairwise between local and remote(s).
 The latter four contain (optionally, in case of loss of connection to remote machines) contain local build files for the corresponding (source, build configuration), which